-ArtX is a private members club for artists.
-We opened our first location in a former nightclub in Manhattan's Meatpacking district in 2018 and will open a second location in East London in September.
-In collaboration with a global roster of artists, ArtX re-imagines landmark buildings through an immersive programme of residencies and exhibitions.
+ArtX is a private artists’ members club located in a former nightclub in Manhattan's Meatpacking district.
+In collaboration with a global roster of artists, ArtX presents an immersive programme of residencies and exhibitions.

 A photographer by trade, Phoenix Eisenberg is a New York native who developed a connection to the city’s growing street art community and, at 21, began photographing local artists, specifically in the 5 Pointz area.
 In 2011, Phoenix initiated the Save 5 Pointz group to bring the case to public attention, which in turn led to a lawsuit and a multi-million dollar settlement in favour of the artists.
 Before establishing ArtX, Phoenix ran his own cultural space across from the Whitney Museum called Redbird Gallery, showing some of the biggest names in the international street art community, from South Africa to Nigeria to Brazil.